alexbra/ud-nd-project5/README.md

 #Data Visualization of FIFA Development Projects

 ##Summary
-For this project, I’ve created a data visualization from the Goal programme data set of FIFA developments projects.
+For this project, I’ve created a data visualization for the Goal programme data set of FIFA developments projects.
 The Goal Programme enables beneficiary member associations to implement projects designed to develop football in their countries.
 It is an expression of solidarity that gives national associations with few resources at their disposal the tools they need to function and grow.